DaveBenham/VenomModules/README.md

 The knob spread ranges from -2 to 2 octaves.
 The spread CV is 1 volt per octave with the attenuator at 100%.

+#### Spread Direction (left) button
-The small left **Spread Direction** button determines how the spread is applied to the left and right cutoffs.
+Determines how the spread is applied to the left and right cutoffs.
 - Bipolar (orange, default) - 1/2 the spread is added to the right cutoff, and 1/2 the spread is subtracted from the left cutoff.
 - Unipolar (green) - The entire spread value is added to the right cutoff, and the left cutoff is unchanged.

+#### Spread Mono Mode (right) button
-The small right **Spread Mono Mode** button determines how the left and right outputs are merged into the left when the right output is unpatched.
+Determines how the left and right outputs are merged into the left when the right output is unpatched.
 - Additive (green, default) - The left and right are averaged (summed and divided by two)
 - Subtractive (red) - The right is subtracted from the left.
 This effectively converts the low and high pass outputs into band pass with two resonant peaks.